11clock/shop-guy/README.md

 # shop-guy

-A discord bot for hosting Mafia games.
+A discord bot for hosting Mafia games in my server.